Mikerniker/Encode_Solana_Bootcamp_HW/Week1_Intro_to_Solana_Blockchain_Rust/Day1/README.md

 - Implement penalties for cheating, such as forfeiting assets or being temporarily banned from the game.

 2. Do you feel that Central Bank Digital Currencies (CBDCs) are a move towards decentralisation?
 Will they help or hinder adoption of other cryptocurrencies?
+Move Towards Decentralization:
+- CBDCs represent a digitized form of fiat currency issued by central banks.
+- While they introduce digital innovations, they are not inherently decentralized as they are controlled and regulated by central authorities.
+- However, they could potentially leverage decentralized technologies like blockchain for certain functionalities.
+- Some argue that CBDCs could hinder the adoption of decentralized cryptocurrencies by providing a government-backed digital alternative that may be perceived as more trustworthy and stable.
+- On the other hand, CBDCs could also serve as a gateway for mainstream users to explore and understand digital currencies, potentially leading to increased adoption of cryptocurrencies in general.
+- Ultimately, the impact will depend on various factors including government regulations, technological advancements, and public perception.